-For the year 2023, the internal research funding comprised SEK 15.8 million (14.5 million in 2022).
-Of which SEK 10,3 million (11.1 million in 2022) went to the Graduate School.
-The external research funding comprised SEK 18,5 million (16.3 million in 2022).
-This is excluding external funding of collaborative doctoral students and in-kind contributions by business in existing projects.
+In 2022, the internal research funds comprised SEK 14.5 million, of which SEK 11.1 million went to the Graduate School.
+The external research funds comprised SEK 16.3 million.
+This amount does not include the external funding of collaborative doctoral students and in-kind contributions by business in the existing projects.